 On systems running AIX, the configuration program displays numbers between 2E6 through 9FF and 2300 through 27FF in the operator panel display (if present).
-Refer to Chapter 30, "Diagnostics Numbers and Location Codes," on page 195 for a listing of program actions associated with displayed numbers.
+Refer to Chapter 30, "AIX diagnostic numbers and location codes," on page 193 for a listing of program actions associated with displayed numbers.
 On systems running logical partitions, LPAR displays in the operator panel (if present) after the hypervisor (the system firmware that controls the allocation of resources) is loaded.
 When a partition running AIX is subsequently booted, the configuration codes display on the virtual operator panel on the HMC.